 - Priority seating for persons with disabilities

-- Tactile tour of the Art Show
+- Tactile tours of the Art Show, and of Masquerade costumes (at halftime)

 - Free memberships for PCAs (Personal Care Assistants — also called “Adult-in-tow memberships”)

 If you cannot stand for long periods of time and need to bypass event lines (like for Masquerade) or if you need priority seating for large events due to mobility, sight or hearing, see the Information Desk for a sticker for the back of your badge.
-You may also email @email for details.
+You may also email firstname.lastname@example.org for details.

 To help people with allergies, we request that this be a food-free space.
 This space will also have a restroom with no gender designation.
 People of all genders are welcome to use that restroom.